ScottWeinstein/ComputerSafety/_posts/2011-12-21-Passwords.md

 ## Typical process using KeePass
 1. Open KeePass (enter your passphrase to access the KeePass database)
-1. Copy the appropriate long, complex, KeePass-generated password and
+1. Copy the appropriate long, complex, KeePass-generated password
-1. Paste it into the important site login field. ().
+1. Paste it into the site's password field

 #### Optional